Trailer weights explained: Tare, ATM and Payload

 ATM

-Look at the ATM to see if the trailer is suitable for your car to tow.
-For instance, if your car has a maximum towing capacity of 2000kg, the ATM must be lower.
-Research the make and model of your car to ensure it can tow the trailer you want to purchase.
+Look at the ATM/GTM to see if the trailer is suitable for your car to tow.
+For instance, if your car has a maximum towing capacity of 2000kg, it is advisable to be lower Atm/Gtm of the trailer or use reduced payload.

 Payload Capacity